Book of Obadiah

 The Book of Obadiah is a book of the Bible whose authorship is attributed to Obadiah.
 Obadiah is one of the Twelve Minor Prophets in the final section of Nevi'im, the second main division of the Hebrew Bible.
 The text consists of a single chapter, divided into 21 verses with 440 Hebrew words, making it the shortest book in the Tanakh (The Hebrew Bible), though there are three shorter New Testament epistles in Greek (Philemon with 335 words, 2 John with 245 words, and 3 John with 219 words).
 The Book of Obadiah is a prophecy concerning the divine judgment of Edom and the restoration of Israel.

-The majority of scholars date the Book of Obadiah to shortly after the fall of Jerusalem in 587 BC.
+The majority of scholars date the Book of Obadiah to shortly after the fall of Jerusalem in 587 BCE.
 Other scholars hold that the book was shaped by the conflicts between Yehud and the Edomites in the fifth and fourth centuries BCE and evolved through a process of redaction.

 Content

 Fresco from St Mary's Church, Bergen, with a quote from Obadiah 17: "Upon Mount Zion there will be deliverance."

 The Book of Obadiah is based on a prophetic vision concerning the fall of Edom, a mountain-dwelling nation whose founding father was Esau.
 Obadiah describes an encounter with Yahweh, who addresses Edom's arrogance and charges them for their "violence against your brother Jacob".

 Throughout most of the history of Judah, Edom was controlled absolutely from Jerusalem as a vassal state.
 Obadiah said that the high elevation of their dwelling place in the mountains of Seir had gone to their head, and they had puffed themselves up in pride. "'Though you soar like the eagle and make your nest among the stars, from there I will bring you down,' declares the ".

 In the Siege of Jerusalem (597 BC), Nebuchadnezzar II sacked Jerusalem, carted away the King of Judah, and installed a puppet ruler.
 The Edomites helped the Babylonians loot the city.
-Obadiah, writing this prophecy around 590 BCE, suggests the Edomites should have remembered that blood was thicker than water.
+Obadiah, writing this prophecy around 590 BC, suggests the Edomites should have remembered that blood was thicker than water.
 "On the day you stood aloof while strangers carried off his wealth and foreigners entered his gates and cast lots for Jerusalem, you were like one of them...
 You should not march through the gates of my people in the day of their disaster, nor gloat over them in their calamity in the day of their disaster, nor seize their wealth in the day of their disaster."

 Obadiah said in judgment that Yahweh would wipe out the house of Esau forever, and not even a remnant would remain.
 The Edomites' land would be possessed by the lands of the south and they would cease to exist as a people.
 The Day of the Lord was at hand for all nations, and one day, the children of Israel would return victorious from their exile and possess the land of Edom, the fields of Ephraim, the land of Gilead, the lowland of Philistia, and the fields of Samaria.